-^{1, 3}Upon satisfying the Chief Executive that the beneficiary is entitled to an interest in a lease, sublease or licence under the will and the personal representative has given written approval, the beneficiary may be registered as lessee, sublessee or licensee under s.
+^{1,3} Upon satisfying the registrar that the beneficiary is entitled to an interest in a lease, sublease or licence under the will and the personal representative has given written approval, the beneficiary may be registered as lessee, sublessee or licensee under s.
 379 of the Land Act 1994.

-1, 2 Life Estate Created by Will
+^{1, 2} Life Estate Created by Will